soarbear/mpu6050_imu_ros/README.md

 # Introduction
  Arduino code employing rosserial to retrieve a quaternion from the mpu6050 DMP and publish it to ROS.
-Use the mpu6050_imu_converter package to publish IMU & Pose messages.Tested on Arduino UNO & asus Tinker board(Raspiberry Pi maybe OK).
+Use the mpu6050_imu_converter package to publish IMU & Pose messages.

+ Tested on Arduino UNO & asus Tinker board(Raspiberry Pi maybe OK).

 # Demo(youtube)